 Some sources of financial assistance in the UK

-Details of the following organisations may change so please do check before applying.
+Details of the following organisations may change so please do check before applying

-Citizens Advice Bureau www. citizensadvice.org.uk
+Citizens Advice Bureau (CAB) www. citizensadvice.org.uk

-Free, independent, confidential and impartial advice to everyone on their rights and responsibilities.
+CAB offers free, independent, confidential and impartial advice to everyone on their rights and responsibilities.
 Offer advice on money and debt, and may be able to help access local grant-makers.
 Helpful website giving details of local CABs

 Disability Grants www.disability-grants.org

 A helpful website in finding disability grants for children, adults, families and carers in the UK.
 Julia Tyrrell, (founder of Disability Grants) wants Disability Grants to be a shared resource where everyone helps each other.
 She has set up a Facebook page – details about grants and information is available on the website.

 It aims to preserve and protect the good health (particularly mental health) to those experiencing poverty, disadvantage and social isolation.
 Provides services, advice and grants to children, adults and families across England.

 Family Action Head Office